slevithan/oniguruma-to-es/README.md

 See also the [supported features](#-supported-features) table (above) which describes some additional rarely-used sub-features that aren't yet supported.

+Contributions that add support for unsupported features are welcome.

+### Coverage

-Note that **Oniguruma-To-ES supports 99.9+% of real-world Oniguruma regexes**, based on a sample of tens of thousands of regexes used in TextMate grammars.
-Of the unsupported features listed above, conditionals were used in three regexes, and the rest weren't used at all.
-Some Oniguruma features are so exotic that they're not used in *any* public code on GitHub.
+Some Oniguruma features are so exotic that they're not used in *any* public code on GitHub. **Oniguruma-To-ES supports ~99.99% of real-world Oniguruma regexes**, based on a sample of 54,487 regexes used in 219 TextMate grammars.
+Of the unsupported features listed above, conditionals were used in three regexes, multiple *overlapping* recursions were used in three regexes, and other unsupported features weren't used at all.
+Two regexes triggered bugs in Oniguruma 6.9.8 that led to differing results.
+All other regexes had identical matches as Oniguruma when tested against the language samples provided by Shiki.

-Contributions are welcome if you want to add support for currently unsupported features.

 <a name="unicode"></a>
 ## ㊗️ Unicode